Brianzchen/Brianzchen/README.md

 ### Stuff I'm interested in
 - [ReactJS](https://github.com/facebook/react) and using it extensively day to day
-- [flowtype](https://github.com/facebook/flow) and improving the community + tooling
+- [flowtype](https://github.com/facebook/flow) advocate, an active maintainer building tooling/definitions on flow-typed
 - Web frontend architecture and microfrontends
 - Component libraries